 2.a If the relay e.g. UE-to-UE Relay1, identifies Target-UE and a secure link is already established with Target-UE, UE-to-UE Relay1 uses the security keys corresponding to the already established security context with Target-UE to protect DCR1.

-Editor's Note: How a UE-to-UE Relay identifies the Target-UE is FFS.
+Note 2a: How a UE-to-UE Relay identifies the Target-UE is not addressed in the present document.

 2.b If the relay, e.g. UE-to-UE Relay2, cannot identify Target-UE or does not have a security context established with it, UE-to-UE Relay2 uses the UE-2-UE Code-sending security parameters to protect DCR2.